 Specifically, we calculate the following division loss over the predicted probabilities of all samples with weak data augmentation of Net1 $\{L_{div}(\textrm{Aug}_w(x^i); \theta_1)\}_{i=1}^{N}$.

 where $f_j(x; \theta)$ indicates the predicted probability on the $j$-th category of neural network with parameter $\theta$, $\mathcal{Y}$ represents the label space and $N$ is total number of training samples.
-Then, we use a two-component Gaussian mixture model (GMM)\cite{permuter2006study} to fit the above losses to classify the whole training set into a partial set whose partial labels annotated by the pre-train model are assumed to be valid with a probability $w^i$, and an unlabeled set whose annotated partial labels are assumed to be non-valid and discarded.
-We use $\mathcal{P} = \{(x^i, y^i, p^i, w^i) | L_{div}(x^i; \theta_1) < \tau_{div}\}$ to denote the partial set, where $p^i = (p^i_1, p^i_2, \dots, p^i_C)$ is the predicted label distribution of $x^i$ after re-scaling with Eq.\ref{rescale}, which eliminates the probabilities outside the candidate label set due to the validity of partial labels of $x^i$.
+Then, we use a two-component Gaussian mixture model (GMM)\cite{permuter2006study} to fit the above losses to classify the whole training set into a partial set whose partial labels annotated by the pre-train model are assumed to be valid with a probability $w$, and an unlabeled set whose annotated partial labels are assumed to be non-valid and discarded.
+We use $\mathcal{P} = \{(x, y, p, w) | L_{div}(x; \theta_1) < \tau_{div}\}$ to denote the partial set, where $p = (p_1, p_2, \dots, p_C)$ is the predicted label distribution of $x$ after re-scaling with Eq.\ref{rescale}, which eliminates the probabilities outside the candidate label set due to the validity of partial labels of $x^i$.